 The same study found that if current trends hold, no virgin rainforest will remain in the region by 2100.
 Researchers note that the United Nations forecasts a fivefold increase in the population between now and then, which bodes poorly for the “world’s second lung.”
 Local farmers clearing the rainforest have caused most of the deforestation.

 The Congo Basin rainforest is among the most biodiverse areas in the world, home to 400 species of mammals, 1,000 species of birds, and 10,000 plant species.
-And those species are under significant threat if the region’s current resource management practices continue.
+And those species are under significant threat if the region’s current urban development and poor resource management practices continue.

 14. Taj Mahal, India